 In 1952, just as my stepmother was returning, following a change of command at the air base, friction between Pancho and the base commander began to increase because of the number of flights in and out of the Club's landing strip and what the commander called an incroachment into the base's airspace.
 When the government attempted to buy her property allegedly to expand the air base runways and Pancho refused, a series of unproven allegations surfaced that the Happy Bottom Riding Club was, among other things, a brothel.
 The Air Force slapped an off limits on the ranch, effectively banning servicemen from going to the club.
 Falling on hard times and basically deserted when the government moved to appropriate the ranch, Pancho sued.
 Then, on November 13, 1953, shortly after she beat the government and won the lawsuit, the ranch, under very, very suspicious circumstances, burnt to the ground, some even say, although it was never proven, from a possible strike from the air.

 My ex-stepmother stepped into the picture when the Air Force placed the off limits decree on the Club.
 She had a California liquor licence and owned several bars in Los Angeles.
 Pancho, as a friend from their old Laguna Beach days, in a casual conversation with my ex-stepmother, who supplied hostesses for the club on and off over time, suggested she open a facility similar to Pancho's now, or soon to be, defunct Club --- only far enough from the air base that they could not mess with it, but still close enough that it was easily accessible --- AND with NO known or on the surface affliation or ties with Pancho.
 So she did, opening the closest bar in those days to the air base south gate, somewhat east and south of Pancho's old place, duplicating almost all of the same amenities and wide open services except for an airstrip.
+The following is what I have written about it at the source so cited:

 Once my ex-stepmother came to the desert and stayed for awhile, as with Pancho Barnes, things began falling apart.
 There were fires in which she lost buildings, businesses, homes, money, fur coats, jewelry, and antique guns --- of which one was a genuine Walker Colt.
 She went from a beautiful woman with class and suave to an old lady living in dump full of goats and dogs, her once perfect hair with never a strand out of place to straw, her feet once emaculately manicured and oiled to gnarly with dried heels filled with open cracks, her wealth and once powerful friends gone.